Okay friends, summer moment over. Back to fall. Big time.

 Michael had never really eaten eggplant before.
 He’s not much for zucchini or summer squash (it’s a texture thing), so I was a little nervous about how he would like it.
 Keeping it cooked crisp-tender instead of completely soft really helped, and I think it was great to have it mixed in with sausages and pasta.

-- ¾lb spicy Italian sausage (preferably in casings)
+- 3/4lb spicy Italian sausage (preferably in casings, gluten free if necessary)

 - 1 onion, cut into a medium dice

 - 1 small bunch fresh basil, torn into medium pieces

 - 12oz rigatoni or penne (gluten free, if necessary)

 - 8oz fresh mozzarella, torn into small pieces

 - 1/2c fresh parmesan (or more, to taste)